creepersguitar/CI-project4/README.md

  - John from the code institute Tutor team for helping me solve an issue with error 500.
  - Other coworkers/ residents where i work at supporting me in getting this project done
  - The Code Institute 'i think therefore i blog' module on the 5 project course to be able to get the structure of the application and the create user stories section of the readme file.
+ - **The amazing beth cottell for always supporting me and helping me through this project when times were tough and when i couldn't see the issue i needed to solve.**
 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:
  - when i say feature i mean what you are calling your branch (step 2), and what you are commiting aswell as pushing (steps 4 and 5)